jakmaz/quackstagram/README.md

   - Jakub Mazur - I6349651
   - Tomasz Mizera - I6357148
 - **Colaboration**:
-  - Both members collaborated equally to the develompent of the project in all fields.
+  - Both members collaborated equally to the development of the project in all fields.

 ## Designing a Relational Database Schema

 ### Entity Analysis

-This section provides an abstracted overview of the core entities identified within the Quackstagram application framework.
+This section provides an abstracted overview of the core entities identified within the Quackstagram application.
 Each entity is crucial for the relational dynamics of the platform, supporting a wide range of features from user interactions to content management and notifications.

 #### Entities and Their Attributes

 1. **User**

-   - **Description:** Represents individuals registered on the platform, encapsulating all necessary personal information.
+   - **Description:** Represents individuals registered on the platform
    - **Attributes:**
      - **Authentication Details:** Ensures secure access to the user's account.
      - **Profile Information:** Includes biographical details and visual identifiers.

 2. **Post**

-   - **Description:** Constitutes the primary content created by users, showcasing media and textual descriptions.
+   - **Description:** Pprimary content created by users, showcasing media and textual descriptions.
    - **Attributes:**
      - **Ownership Link:** Connects the post to the user who created it.
      - **Content Details:** Encompasses the media path and accompanying caption.